dskskv/CCCS936/README.md

-# CCCS936
+Data Science Lab, University of Kachchh. http://cs.kutchuni.edu.in

-CCCS936 - Data Science
+This Repository is maintained by Alumni Student [chetkhatri](https://github.com/chetkhatri/) of Department of Computer Science.